StratifyLabs/StratifyBlog/content/device/2020-06-25-Cpp-Objectified-Arguments.md

 int main(int argc, char * argv[]){
 #if PASS_BY_OBJECT
     execute(
                 ExecuteOptions()
                 .set_hello("Hello")
                 .set_world("World")
                 );
 #else
     execute("Hello", "World");
 #endif
     return 0;
 }

 #if PASS_BY_OBJECT
 void execute(const ExecuteOptions & options){
     printf("%s %s\n", options.hello(), options.world());
 }
 #else
 void execute(const char *  hello, const char *  world){
     printf("%s %s\n", hello, world);
 }
 #endif
 ```

-To my surprise, the programs compiled to the exact same size (with optimaztion on, of course).
+To my surprise, the programs were compiled to the same size (with optimization on, of course).

 - `PASS_BY_OBJECT=1` code size: 548
 - `PASS_BY_OBJECT=0` code size: 548

 This example is particularly simple.
 If you are highly concerned about performance and code size, you will want to experiment.
-But nonetheless, this approach is a great way to write complex APIs with clear code that enforces strong argument types.
+Nonetheless, this approach is a great way to write complex APIs with clear code that enforces strong argument types.

 Last thing, using the `Argument` class for a strong `bool` argument is still worthwhile.
 Consider this code: